7. What is direct responsible charge experience?

 17. How do I notify DEP that I will no longer be serving as the licensed operator in charge at a system or that I am the new licensed operator at a system?

-Complete and submit the DEP-065 form “Licensed Operator in Charge Employment Notification Form (Water) or the DEP-065 form “Licensed Operator in Charge Employment Notification Form (Wastewater) to the Bureau of Licensing & Pesticides Operations.
+Complete and submit the DEP-065 form “Licensed Operator in Charge Employment Notification Form (Water) or the DEP-065 form “Licensed Operator in Charge Employment Notification Form (Wastewater) to the Bureau of Licensing & Registration.
 The form must be completed and signed by both the licensed operator and the system owner or administrator.
 Licensed operators shall notify DEP at least two weeks prior to changing positions or employment.
 The owner of a system employing a new licensed operator shall notify DEP within two weeks after the licensed operator begins his/her employment.

 18. I have completed the required training course(s) to be eligible to sit for an examination.
 Am I eligible for reimbursement by the DEP?